illumos/ipd/ipd/0017/README.md

 possible today and many start methods that are trying to create corresponding directories are running as root already!

-In the second service started and created its directory path, then we'd initially have `/var/run/net` owned by the user and group `root` with the permissions `0755`.
-However, when the first service started up, it'd change that to the service's user and group and probably `0770`, this cutting off access to the second service.
+If the second service started first and created its directory path, then we'd initially have `/var/run/net` owned by the user and group `root` with the permissions `0755`.
+However, when the first service started up, it'd change that to the service's user and group and probably `0770`, thus cutting off access to the second service.
 This isn't great, but it's not clear that because of this we should take active steps to prevent it from happening as one could also create something where this makes sense.

-One place where this gets messy though is the question of ownership of the files and directories that exist in the directory. systemd says that it will always recursively change the ownership of contents under the directory to match the parent.
-Though it notes that it has an optimization where in if everything in the target directory matches then it will not do anything else.
-We should consider a similar feature.
-The main argument for this, in my opinion, is the service upgrade feature set.
+One place where this gets messy though is the question of ownership of the files and directories that exist in the directory. systemd says that it will always recursively change the ownership of contents under the directory to match the parent, with an optimization where nothing is done when everything already matches.
+This is tricky - recursively changing ownership requires a privileged walk over data that others may be able to influence, with all of the TOCTTOU concerns discussed below, and it makes the overlapping-services problem worse.
+The main argument in its favour is the service upgrade feature.
 When we upgrade a service and change the user, it would be useful if it then had full control over all the files and subdirectories that it owned.

-While such a feature would further complicate the overlapping service problem, it does seem like something worthwhile.
+If we don't do this initially, the common runtime-directory case is already covered by `empty`, which produces a directory whose contents will be created under the new credentials.
+Should the service-upgrade use case prove important in practise, a `chown_contents` boolean attribute can be added compatibly later, with the systemd-style optimization.

 ### Cleaning Directories